How To Grow and Care For Dwarf Palmetto Palm Tree

 Best Temperature For Growing Dwarf Palmetto

-Dwarf Palmetto Palm (Sabal minor) after a snow storm in NY.
+Dwarf Palmetto Palm (Sabal minor) after a snowstorm in NY.
 Needle palm in the back.
 Photo by Wiki Commons.

 Pruning Dwarf Palmetto Palm